|The history of John's Children

 Columbia put out a second 45 in February 1967, "Just What You Want - Just What You'll Get" b/w "But She's Mine".
 Again the A-side was recorded by session men but the band was let loose on the flip side which featured Jeff Beck doing the guitar solo.

 The band and Napier-Bell eventually agreed that Geoff McClelland (whose job it was to "faint" on stage when the band ran out of songs so they had an excuse to cut the set short!) didn't really fit in with the rest of the band and he was let go.
 McClelland then put together a new band with another ex-Silence member Chris Dawsett on keyboards called Misty Romance.
 Other band members were Andy Ward (drums) and Joey Barnes (bass/vocals).
 The latter was later replaced by Doug Ferguson (bass) and Wendy Hoyle (vocals).
 As it happened, Napier-Bell was also managing a young aspiring Dylan/Donovan influenced guitarist/singer/songwriter whose solo career didn't seem to be taking off, and so he introduced Marc Bolan to John's Children.
 Bolan had by then already released three solo singles, the first of which was called "The Wizard" b/w "Beyond the Risin' Sun" (Decca F12288, 1965).
-This record was in fact credited to Marc Bowland.
-The spelling was checked for the second one but "The Third Degree" b/w "San Francisco Poet" (Decca F12413, 1966) still didn't exactly trouble the charts.
+His second one "The Third Degree" b/w "San Francisco Poet" (Decca F12413, 1966) didn't exactly trouble the charts either.
 The final one was from early 1967, "Hippy Gumbo" b/w "Misfit" (Parlophone R5539).
 The last two A-sides ended up in John's Children's repertoire as did a lot of other material Bolan had already written prior to his joining the band, such as "The Perfumed Garden Of Gulliver Smith".
 Bolan and Ellison also immediately started working on arranging a new song of Marc's called "Midsummer Night's Scene".

 Simon Napier-Bell bought the aforementioned Bluesette club so the band could rehearse, play gigs, hang out and, in Chris Townson's case, live there.
 The club was rechristened after the band and their mate Chris Colville (who would later join the group for a brief spell) was brought in to run the club, design posters and arrange for bands (like Tomorrow, The Action and The Riot Squad) to perform there.
 Marc Bolan bought a Gibson SG electric guitar from a local band to plug into the band's Jordan amplifiers that had been shipped over from America (the band had made an endorsement deal in '66 when Geoff was still in the group).
 These were the loudest equipment available at the time (also used by NASA!).
 Marc also purchased some large silver screens from a junk shop and placed them around the amps to get more feedback.
 One more quite original, if somewhat baffling feature for a mod style band was arranged for John's Children: they had bikers or "rockers" as their roadies/bodyguards, sometimes standing on the stage when the band played.